| Safe Haskell | Safe-Inferred |

 interpretation of an effect type into a suitable domain.
 The intuition is

-that you interpret effects of type ops
+that you interpret effects of type ops into the domain m, while also

-from step to step.
+passing a state of type t x from step to step.
 This state will control how

-effects are actually implemented in m
+effects are actually implemented in m.

-If you want to use the function interpretASTStateful
+If you want to use the function interpretASTStateful, this class has to be

-implemented for all effect types in the AST
+implemented for all effect types in the AST you're using.

 Compared to logics like Logic.Ltl, this is a low-level class; in the standard applications of these logics, you'll never have to directly interact with this class.